Practice planning is a proactive way for law firms to secure better-trained and more motivated attorneys.

-As part of our series on project management for law firms, we give examples of using software applications like Teamwork - not only for case management, but also firm management duties like attorney development.
-While we focused on associate training plans in our previous article, this post will discuss how project management tools can help with attorney practice planning.
+As part of our series on project management for law firms, we give examples of using software applications like Teamwork - not only for case management, but also for firm management duties like attorney development.
+While our previous article focused on associate training plans, this post discusses how project management tools can support attorney practice planning.

-The idea is to provide attorneys with the ability to formulate career goals along with an activity plan to realize them.
+The idea is to provide attorneys with the ability to formulate career goals and an action plan to realize them.

 Part 1: Better Associate Performance Using a Structured Planning Process